osceri/ltspice4-2-svg/README.md

 First the file spice2prim.py is run with:

     python3.7 spice2prim.py

+which takes a .asc file in the current working directory and produces the file "netlist.txt".
+Secondly the file prim2svg.py is run with:

       python3.7 prim2svg.py

-which take the file "netlist.txt" and produces the file "test.svg".
+which takes the file "netlist.txt" and produces the file "test.svg".

 My code doesn't try to resolve system paths, compatibility or anything.
 If it works it works :d